- Who The Hell Is This Guy?

-Sometime during the summer that I turned 13 -- the "Summer of Love" (1967) -- me and mine moved from inner-city Pittsburg (with an h) to the burbs.
-At this point, Ed and Reda's (pronounced Reeda) brood of seven had been reduced to three -- me and my two younger brothers.
-We were sort of a sequel.
+Sometime during the summer that I turned 13 -- the "Summer of Love" (1967) -- me and mine moved from inner-city Pittsburgh (with an h) to the 'burbs.
+At this point, Ed and Reda's (pronounced Reeda) brood of seven had been reduced to three -- my two younger brothers and I. We were sort of a sequel.
 The first four had been born relatively close together, there was a six-year gap, and then the last three of us incarnated.

 Although I don't remember the date, I do remember that moving day was hot.
 I/we went to sleep that night protected from the elements by only sheets, perhaps a light blanket.
 We were all awakened at some point when it started snowing.
 Well, it felt like it anyway.
 It was cold!